xrcouture/interoperability/README.md

 We aim to

-- Develop interoperable wearables that are compatible with different platforms and standards.
+- Create high quality wearables that are compatible as per different platform formats.
+- Collaborate with other industry experts to develop a standard for wearables
-- Support a variety of use cases and scenarios.
+- Enable diverse and immersive use cases and scenarios.
-- Enhance the user’s experience as well as the creator’s experience.
+- mprove the experience for both users and developers.
-- Promote co-creation to develop the ecosystem as a whole.
+- Foster co-creation to grow the ecosystem together.

 ---